atcriteria/wyvern-discord-bot/README.md

 # wyvern-discord-bot
-A Discord bot I wrote for the Wyvern game Discord channel
+A Discord bot I wrote for the Wyvern game Discord channel.